pharmbio/pharmbio-web/content/home.md

 scalable software, threatening to severely constrain many biomedical projects.
-Our group aims at developing new methods and applications to meet the demands of high-throughput biology and drug discovery, using high-throughput e-infrastructures and Big Data analytics frameworks.
+Our group aims at developing new methods and applications to meet the demands of high-throughput biology and drug discovery, using high-throughput and cloud-based e-infrastructures and Big Data analytics.

 ![](http://uploads.webflow.com/5768239c1f7004325ac735c4/5768272b31f647c5363144d7_443954_3overview-fig2.png)